Democrats Pass Partisan Articles of Impeachment Against Trump

 But if you want to restore a working Congress — like the previous Congress that listened to you and worked to bring the best economy this country has ever seen and will once again work with the President to get things done for you and your family — then join Republicans in rejecting this baseless impeachment.
 That’s what’s wonderful about this system of ours: we are a government of, by, and for the people.

-Now that the House passed articles of impeachment, the Senate will convene an impeachment trial to determine if the president should be removed from office.
+Now that the House has passed articles of impeachment, the Senate will convene an impeachment trial to determine if the president should be removed from office.

 Although many establishment media outlets have speculated if Senate Republicans will vote to convict President Trump, Sen. Mike Braun (R-IN) said that as many as three Senate Democrats could vote to acquit the president.